sprasantinsulet/terraform/README.md

 ## How It Works

 - **No changes detected** → Applies immediately
-- **Changes detected** → Creates approval job → Waits for environment approval → Applies changes
+- **Changes detected** → Creates approval issue → Waits for approval → Applies changes

 ## Usage